The Adoptee Journey

 As a polyamorist, one of the first challenges I encounter is a backlash from our sex-negative society on my choice to be open to loving many.
 There is only one reason for this.
 People take issue with my view that sex with potentially more than one person can be a great thing and sometimes even believe that cheating is preferable to being honest and open about it.
 If I were to be sexually exclusive but love many emotionally, no one would turn a hair.
 Yet even though many polyamorists have faced this discrimination head on, a large proportion of us remain in old sex-negative patterns towards our children.
 Why?
 Because well, innocence must be protected.

-We operate within a context of inherited shame and believe that sex-positivity starts far later than it actually does.
-A sex-positive upbringing starts when our children are babies.
+We operate within a context of inherited shame and believe that sex-positivity is for prepubescent teenagers.
+But I believe a sex-positive upbringing starts when our children are babies.

 Bear in mind that this has nothing to do with how much we parents love our children.
 It is not enough.
 They must feel it.
 Verbal reassurances towards young children are useless, since they cannot speak.
 Gifts are worthless.
 Parental presence is, of course all important, but it's what you do in that presence which is crucial.
 Because by the time they are old enough to understand words and their meanings, they will have already have formed their own mental models about whether they and their bodies are loved, and loveable or not.
 They will have the first ingredients which are the seeds of self-esteem.
 They may have already learned shame.